Quick Start: LWR on Node.js

 - For Select a variant, accept the default, Markdown Static Site.

-The site is now live in your browser on your localhost.
+You can see your live site preview in your browser on your localhost.

 Are you a Heroku developer?
 Now that you have your static site up and running, deploying to Heroku is a breeze.
 Heroku uses the preset start script in your project's package.json